Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 [What once was the heart and soul of a growing new field](http://socratrees.wiki/statement/details/1456), and [gave rise to omnipresent technologies such as the Personal Computer](http://socratrees.wiki/statement/details/1491) and [World Wide Web](http://socratrees.wiki/statement/details/1493), is now a near-extinct line of research.
 HCI shuns systematic generalizations and applauds creating evermore specific descriptions of practice and tools to support it.

 > We predominantly produce technology that is somewhat better than its antecedents, but these technologies rarely make it into the commercial world (although they may influence it somewhat).
 We also see technologies that are highly successful but not developed by the CHI community, so we are left to evaluate its usability only after the fact. — [Greenberg & Buxton, 2008][12].
-[The trouble with social computing systems research][5]

 Again, HCI is not alone in this.
 [Rob Pike (2000)][8] argues how this is the result of a "change of scale":